A professional RED digital cinema camera with an external monitor set up on a tripod, with a branded backdrop in the background.

 Not always—many VR ads work in 360-degree video format, which can be viewed on mobile devices and desktops without headsets.

-4. How do brands measure making a bigger global contribution VR ads?
+4. How do brands measure the success of VR ads?

 Metrics include engagement time, interaction levels, brand recall, and conversion rates.

-Not completely, but it will become a dominant format for high-engagement, high-lasting results marketing campaigns.
+Not completely, but it will become a dominant format for high-engagement, high-impact marketing campaigns.

-Video Reality is not merely a trend but an emerging standard in the video universe.
-Its ability to encourage engagement and create lasting impressions is undeniable.
-What's next for advertising and past isn't video; it’s almost limitless.
+Virtual Reality is not merely a trend but an emerging standard in the tech universe.
+Its ability to grow engagement and create lasting impressions is undeniable.
+The of advertising and past is not just virtual; it’s virtually limitless.